intesys/yAutomation-iOS/README.md

-# UITestsHelper
+# YRobot

 A simple library to make it easier to implemnt UI Tests.

-The library implements a `UITestsHelper` class that can be used to simplify the most common UI interactions.
+The library implements a `YRobot` class that can be used to simplify the most common UI interactions.

 ## Usage

-In the typical usage, UITestsHelper is initialized in the `setUpWithError` method of the XCTestCase subclass.
+In the typical usage, `YRobot` is initialized in the `setUpWithError` method of the XCTestCase subclass.

-    var bot: UITestsHelper!
+    var bot: YRobot!

     @MainActor
     override func setUpWithError() throws {
-        bot = UITestsHelper(app: XCUIApplication())
+        bot = YRobot(app: XCUIApplication())
         bot.launch()
         ...
     }